-Sometimes also called "The Skull", the Rosette Nebula is an impressive object that can be photographed in both Winter and Spring.
+Sometimes also called "The Skull," the Rosette Nebula is an impressive object that can be photographed in both Winter and early Spring.
 It is easy to image and is often an amateur astrophotographer's first nebula after the obvious Orion Nebula (M42).
 Unlike Messier 104, the Rosette Nebula is much larger, it also contains its own cluster of stars, NGC 2244, in its center.

 The Rosette Nebula can be found in Monoceros, and the cluster of stars can be spotted with binoculars quite easily.
 You might see a blurry patch of gas if observing the nebula with a small telescope, but you would need to be under a really dark sky.

 The Rosette Nebula is mostly made up of Hydrogen Alpha gas, which naturally appears red in photographs.
 Although it is an easy target to image with an unmodified DSLR camera, you will be able to get much more data if you either attach a DSLR Ha Clip-On filter to your camera or modify it for astrophotography.

 If you own a monochrome CMOS or CCD camera with a filter wheel, the Rosette looks fantastic in both a regular LRGB palette and the Hubble Narrowband palette.